nirooj56/nepaliunicode/README.md

     * _Various GUI Improvements_
     * Unused code has been cleared out.
     * New Logo updated.
-    * Removed the Debian based packaging format (.deb) for Linux and replaced with AppImage, Snap and Flatpak.
+    * Removed the Debian based packaging format (.deb) for Linux and replaced with [AppImage](https://appimage.org/) and [Snap](https://snapcraft.io/) for Universal Packaging among every Linux Distros.
-    * Thinking of adding Snap and/or Flatpak as a default installation option for linux.
-Will update soon on it.

 * **Version 1.2.1**